alex21738/Book_Reccommendation_System/README.md

 ### Spacy

+- Accuracy results: Cosine similarity >= Spacy >> Euclidean similarity

 ## Insightful Analysis

+- Adopt Gensim corpus model

 - Choose words only shown 30 times or more

 - Remove words shown more than 50% or more

 ## Front End Video
+- Click the picture below to see how book recommendation system works on Youtube

 <a href="https://youtu.be/maAx_2QrXkY"
  target="_blank"><img src="https://bookishivy.files.wordpress.com/2015/09/book-recs.png?w=500&h=200&crop=1"